Ordering, Shipping, other FAQ's:

 When ordering chicks from a breed that is BLUE (Isbar, Blue Birchen Marans) we try to give you a variety of colors (blue, black, and splash.
-We do not sell specific colors unless you request and deposit money on a started or point-of-lay pullet.
+If you wish to choose your colors, please order a started pullet or point-of-lay hen.

-We ship day-old chicks in a variety of chick boxes, depending on the season.
+We ship day-old chicks in a Horizon chick box.
 We pack them with a heat pack if needed.
 Our older birds are shipped in Horizon Lite single stall shippers or Horizon Large SWAN box.
-They are packed with fruit and vegetables as well as gelatin to maintain hydration.
+They are packed with fruit and vegetables to maintain hydration.
 Shipping is via USPS Priority Express.
 Birds usually arrive within 24 hours, but in some areas it takes them nearly 48 hours.
 Post-Office pick up is required for our live arrival guarantee.
 We have not had many problems with shipping, but the birds can get stressed.
 Our guarantee is that you receive the number of birds you paid for when you pick them up.
 We often include extras when shipping day-old chicks.

 Chicks do best when raised with others.
 While we do not have a minimum to purchase, we caution against ordering low numbers of chicks.
 You may purchase as few as 2 day-old chicks, but they will be shipped with extra chicks for warmth, usually the males of the autosexing breeds.
 These extra chicks can be given away (or grown out for meat) once your chicks reach 4 weeks of age.
 If you do not wish to take on the care of small chicks, please consider purchasing a started pullet or point-of-lay hen.